2010 transatlantic aircraft bomb plot: Contents

-Each package contained a Hewlett-Packard HP LaserJet P2055 desktop laser printer.
+Each package contained an HP LaserJet P2055 desktop laser printer.
 Inside each printer's toner cartridge was a sophisticated bomb.
 The cartridges were filled with pentaerythritol tetranitrate (PETN).
 The bomb found in the UK contained 400 g of PETN, five times the amount needed to destroy a house.
 The one found in Dubai contained 300 g of PETN.
 Hans Michels, professor of safety engineering at University College London, said that just 6 grams (0.2 oz) of PETN—around 2% of what was used—would be enough to blow a hole in a metal plate twice the thickness of an aircraft's skin.
 The PETN was of "an extremely high concentration", according to British criminal investigators.
 German investigators felt the device's construction would require "logistics that only state facilities should have access to".

 The package intercepted in Dubai was shipped in a cardboard box that also contained souvenirs, clothes, compact discs, and several books written in English.

 The bomb found in the UK was sent to the Defence Science and Technology Laboratory at Fort Halstead in Kent, and American technicians in the United Arab Emirates examined the other bomb.